mondo989/serverMaestro/README.md

 - **Desktop Automation**: Perform a range of actions, like ending all server processes.
 - **Speech Recognition (Vosk)**: Integrated with Vosk for speech-to-text functionality.
 - **Siri Shortcuts Integration**: Uses macOS Shortcuts to automate system tasks.
-- **OCR Integration**: Tesseract.js is used for Optical Character Recognition (OCR) on screen content.
 - **Custom Automation**: Use scripts for custom automation and home management.

 ## Setup